akshay71297/star-wars-explorer/explain.md

       - `landing` -> homepage, allows navigation to different routes
       - `list-of-elements` -> generic list displaying component
       - `spinner-no-record` -> used for displaying error message and loading
-    - `directives` -> containes a custom pipe and a custom directive
+    - `directives` -> contains a custom pipe and a custom directive
-    - `interfaces` -> containes an interface implemented by PeopleService, PlanetsService, MoviesService
+    - `interfaces` -> contains an interface implemented by PeopleService, PlanetsService, MoviesService
-    - `models` -> containes model used to highlight the structure of objects used inside the web-app
+    - `models` -> contains model used to highlight the structure of objects used inside the web-app
-    - `services` -> containes a service to connect to swapi.dev server and fetch data
+    - `services`
+      - `interceptor` -> interceptor used to make all api calls to https in case environment requests so
+      - `swapi` -> interceptor used to make all api calls to https in case environment requests so

 ### Requirements satisfied: